-In January 2022, the Company's registration statement for a rights offering filed with the Securities and Exchange Commission (SEC) became effective; however, the rights offering was subsequently terminated later in January 2022 when the Company announced that the Centers for Medicare & Medicaid Services, or CMS, issued a new billing policy whereby CMS will no longer reimburse for the use of the Company's ThyGeNEXT[®] and ThyraMIR[®] tests when billed together by the same provider/supplier for the same beneficiary on the same date of service.
-On February 28, 2022, the Company announced that the National Correct Coding Initiative (NCCI) program issued a response on behalf of CMS stating that the January 2022 billing policy reimbursement change for ThyGeNEXT[®] (0245U) and ThyraMIR[®] (0018U) tests has been retroactively reversed to January 1, 2022.
-In May 2022, the Company was notified that Novitas re-priced ThyGeNEXT[®] (0245U) from \$2,919 to \$806.59 retroactively effective to January 1, 2022.
-On July 20, 2022 the Clinical Diagnostic Laboratory Tests (CDLT) Advisory Panel affirmed a gapfill price for ThyGeNEXT[®] of \$806.59.
-As a result of the ThyGeNEXT[®] pricing change, the Company reduced its net realizable value, or NRV rates for ThyGeNEXT[®] Medicare billing to reflect the \$806.59 pricing for tests performed during the second quarter of 2022.
-In addition, in order to reflect the retroactive pricing change to January 1, 2023, the gapfill price for ThyGeNEXT[®] was set at \$1,266.07.
+In January 2022, the Company's registration statement for a rights offering filed with the Securities and Exchange Commission (SEC) became effective; however, the rights offering was subsequently terminated later in January 2022 when the Company announced that the Centers for Medicare & Medicaid Services, or CMS, issued a new billing policy whereby CMS will no longer reimburse for the use of the Company's ThyGeNEXT® and ThyraMIR® tests when billed together by the same provider/supplier for the same beneficiary on the same date of service.
+On February 28, 2022, the Company announced that the National Correct Coding Initiative (NCCI) program issued a response on behalf of CMS stating that the January 2022 billing policy reimbursement change for ThyGeNEXT® (0245U) and ThyraMIR® (0018U) tests has been retroactively reversed to January 1, 2022.
+In May 2022, the Company was notified by CMS/NCCI that processing of claims for dates of service after January 1, 2022 would be completed beginning July 1, 2022.
+However, on June 9, 2022, the Company was notified that Novitas re-priced ThyGeNEXT® (0245U) from \$2,919 to \$806.59 retroactively effective to January 1, 2022.
+On July 20, 2022, the Clinical Diagnostic Laboratory Tests (CDLT) Advisory Panel affirmed a gapfill price for ThyGeNEXT® of \$806.59.
+As a result of the ThyGeNEXT® pricing change, the Company reduced its net realizable value, or NRV rates for ThyGeNEXT® Medicare billing to reflect the \$806.59 pricing for tests performed during the second quarter of 2022.
+In addition, in order to reflect the retroactive pricing change to January 1, 2023, the gapfill price for ThyGeNEXT® was set at \$1,266.07.